YungFrikandelbroodje/SearchPOC/README.md

 2. Click on the extension, and then click 'Activate Plugin'
 3. You can open the console and backgroundpage to see the logs

+## Problem

+As you can see, it only searches the last term.
+This is because it goes through the for-loop really fast, and ends there.

+It needs to do this in steps.
+1. First search the first term
+2. Send the data to the background
+3. Search the second term
+4. Etc...

 ## Stackoverflow Issue